apache/nuttx/tools/README.txt

   configure.exe is not available, then configure.bat will attempt to build it first.

-  In order two build configure.exe from configure.c in the Windows native environment, two assumptions are made:
+  In order to build configure.exe from configure.c in the Windows native environment, two assumptions are made:

   1) You have installed the MinGW GCC toolchain.
 This toolchain can be downloaded from http://www.mingw.org/.
-Tt is recommended the you not install the optional MSYS components as there may be conflicts.
+It is recommended that you not install the optional MSYS components as there may be conflicts.
-  2) That path to bin bin/ directory containing mingw-gcc.exe must be included in the PATH variable.
+  2) That path to the bin/ directory containing mingw-gcc.exe must be included in the PATH variable.

 convert-comments.c